TimStewartJ/UCDGenCatScraper/README.md

 # UCDGenCatScraper
-A little python script to scrape data from the UC Davis General Catalogue
+A little python script to scrape data from the UC Davis General Catalog

 HOW TO USE: